-Interview with board member Margaret Pfoh, chief executive officer at AHMA
+Interview with Margaret Pfoh, chief executive officer at AHMA and member of The Centre’s Board of Directors

 When did you join the Community Housing sector and why?